There are tons of great restaurants in the Toronto Financial District worth checking out.

 Poké Box is a great spot to order ahead and pickup (through Ritual, one of my fave Toronto food apps).

-Their poké bowls are delicious – I usually grab the Spicy Box or the Poké Box.
+Their poké bowls are delicious – I usually grab the Lava Blaze or the Poké Box.

 There isn’t much seating as it’s more of a takeout restaurant, but you can walk a few minutes south to Berczy Park and enjoy your poké bowl by the cute dog fountain.